(with Oak Fold and ‘White Road’)

 Kerridge War Memorial is on Oak Lane at its crossing of the Rally road.

-Oak Fold is a small community of a farm house and other properties just by the crossing of the Rally Road.
+Oak Fold is a small community of a farm house and other properties just by the crossing of the Rally Road – on the right in the picture below.

 Part of this street is in the Kerridge Conservation Area.
 Numbers 1-17, 4-10, 10A, 16, 21-31, Kerridge Chapel 1 and 2, and 40-44 are subject to Article 4 Direction.